 Let’s face it: giving employee feedback can be challenging.
 From having difficult conversations about performance to making one-on-one feedback more effective, you have to juggle choosing the right time, delivery method, and strategic approach.

-Team leaders have the crucial (and sometimes stressful) role of giving feedback to employees in a way that will help them develop their expertise, work collaboratively and effectively, and earn respect.
+Team leaders have the crucial (and sometimes stressful) role of giving real-time feedback to employees in a way that will help them develop their expertise, work collaboratively and effectively, and earn respect.

 Great leaders understand that giving employee feedback is essential for ongoing workplace development.
 Feedback conversations improve employee performance, provide valuable insights, and facilitate efficient teamwork.

 The “why” solicit feedback as part of performance management can be crystal clear.
 Yet the “how” can be more daunting…until now.